apache/fury/docs/guide/java_object_graph_guide.md

 `CompatibleMode.COMPATIBLE` has more performance and space cost, do not set it by default if your classes are always consistent between serialization and deserialization.

+### Use wrong API for deserialization
+If you serialize an object by invoking `Fury#serialize`, you should invoke `Fury#deserialize` for deserialization instead of `Fury#deserializeJavaObject`.

+If you serialize an object by invoking `Fury#serializeJavaObject`, you should invoke `Fury#deserializeJavaObject` for deserialization instead of `Fury#deserializeJavaObjectAndClass`/`Fury#deserialize`.

+If you serialize an object by invoking `Fury#serializeJavaObjectAndClass`, you should invoke `Fury#deserializeJavaObjectAndClass` for deserialization instead of `Fury#deserializeJavaObject`/`Fury#deserialize`.